debuggingfuture/ens-offchain-registrar/README.md

  - CCIP gateway for other records
 - cross-domain cookies

-Trust assumption is gateway properly decrypt and return valid content.
-Consider use of TEE/ decentralization / chainlink functions for trustless execution.

 Major modifications are highlighted in bold

+- Upgrade wagmi v2 for useEnsText
+- Upgrade itty v5 for better cookies support

+## Trust assumption
+It is assumed gateway properly decrypt and return valid content, which can be verified by resolver.
+For decentralization, consider use of TEE/ decentralization / chainlink functions for trustless execution.

 ----